 What are the conditions?

-The first meeting with the Helpdesk will take half an hour.
+If your question aligns with our expertise and a group member is available, we will make an appointment for further discussion.
+The first meeting with the Helpdesk will take approximately between half an hour and an hour, depending on our availability.
 In our experience, if you are well prepared and explain to us your problem, focusing on the aspects that are relevant for the statistical question, we can often advise you a method and perhaps some literature that would really help you along.
+Whenever you use this help in a MSc or PhD thesis or in any publication, we require that you include an acknowledgement of our help.

 If it should turn out that the problem requires a special approach, then it is possible to make a follow-up appointment.
 This will mean that one of the members of the Helpdesk will concentrate on your problem, perhaps devising a specific method and performing some analyses.
-When such a substantial effort is made, we require that for any publications using this analysis, the member of the Helpdesk a co-author.
+When such a substantial effort is made, we require that the member of the Helpdesk should be a co-author for every for any publications using this analysis.
 All parties should agree to this beforehand.

 How does it work?